School of Nursing Policies and Procedures

 For School of Nursing Scholarships, undergraduate and graduate nursing students are encouraged to 1) submit a Free Application for Federal Student Aid Form (FAFSA) and 2) a School of Nursing Scholarship application, which must be completed every semester.
-Students can access scholarship applications by logging into the Student Portal during March for summer and fall awards and October for spring awards.
+Students can access scholarship applications by logging into My Student Center during March for summer and fall awards and October for spring awards.
 New students submit scholarship applications with their admission paperwork.
 The School of Nursing Scholarship Advisory Group reviews all applications and selects recipients based on criteria for each scholarship.
 Scholarship recipients are required to provide a thank you note for the donor and to attend a yearly reception.

 Students may design their own Independent Study course for one to three semester hours of credit.
 Guidelines for design and approval of Independent Study are available from the Academic Coordinator for the undergraduate or the graduate program in the Office for Academic Affairs in the School of Nursing.
 The Committee on Undergraduate Studies or Committee on Graduate Studies must approve the Independent Study before a student can register for the course.
 Requests for approval of Independent Studies are due to the appropriate committee by April 15 for summer and fall semesters and October 15 for spring semesters.

 Undergraduate students enrolled for a minimum of 12 semester credit hours (SCH) in the fall and spring semesters or 6 SCH in the summer are considered full-time students.
 Students enrolled in less than 12 SCH are classified as part-time.

 Graduate students enrolled for a minimum of 9 semester credit hours (SCH) in the fall and spring semesters and 6 SCH in the summer, are considered full time students.
 Students enrolled in less than 9 SCH in fall and spring or less than 6 SCH in the summer are classified as part-time.